Percona-Lab/autotokubackup/README.md

 Supplementary Files
 -------------------

-The original MySQL configuration file as well as, MySQL Global and Session variable values will be stored in backup directory:
+The original MySQL configuration file as well as the MySQL Global and Session variable values will be stored in backup directory:

     # ls 2017-01-31_14-15-46/